TorenUK/TorenUK/README.md

 #### take a look at the unfinished build here:
 https://tbr-prod.web.app/

-### TorenUK - A Full-Stack build for my personal freelance company.
+### Bulk Hangers UK - A fully responsive, Full-Stack build for a company selling hangers.

 #### Stack:
-#### ReactJS - Node & ExpressJS - MongoDB & Mongoose.
+#### ReactJS - Redux - Node & ExpressJS - MongoDB & Mongoose.

 ### Good Faith Clothing - A Full-Stack build for a sustainable clothing brand.